 New and newly improved train routes in Europe in 2019

 From new routes, more high-speed connections, fantastic onboard services and the continued environmental benefits, 2019 is set to be a big year for rail travel in Europe.
 We are kicking the year off in style by showcasing some of our European rail travel highlights.

 Turin to Lecce

-Slow travel is at the core of all we do at Loco2, which is all about being mindful and looking at the bigger picture rather than simply rushing from A to point B. Italian trains have upped their game in 2019, with a new high-speed service from the country’s top to toe between Turin and Lecce.
+Slow travel is at the core of all we do as a company.
+We care about being mindful and looking at the bigger picture rather than simply rushing from A to point B. Italian trains have upped their game in 2019, with a new high-speed service from the country’s top to toe between Turin and Lecce.
 Although you have the benefits of high-speed travel, there are many ways to celebrate the slow movement en route.
 Turin, the capital city of Piedmont in northern Italy, is birthplace of the Slow Food movement.
 Piedmont also comes from the Latin, meaning ‘at the foot of the mountains’ and so, as you can guess, it is also gateway to the Italian Alps where slow travel equates with beautifully snowy travel.

 This new rail connection to Lecce in the Puglia region saves around 90 minutes from previous journey times.
 The journey is an absolute joy, passing through Milan and Bologna.
 An hour-long run along the Adriatic Coast to Bari and Brindisi is your next train treat, taking in the Adriatic's crystalline waters.
 You will wish you had booked a stop here, so we highly recommend that you slow down and just do so.

 It all comes to a stop in Lecce, however, which must surely be Puglia at its prettiest.
 Its cultural heritage ranges from 17th-century baroque buildings such as Basilica di Santa Croce, to an almost hidden away Roman theatre.
 Piazza del Duomo is packed with people doing the obligatory ‘passeggiata’ at night after a day of bronzing at many beaches in the area.